splitgraph/experimental-datafusion-webassembly/dfwasm/README.md

-# compile library using datafusion target for target `wasm32-wasi`
+# compile library using datafusion for target `wasm32-wasi`

 this compiles and runs on wasmedge